Toyota RAV4: Plug-in hybrid electric

 A plug-in hybrid electric (PHEV) variant of the RAV4 was unveiled at the December 2019 Los Angeles Auto Show.
 The vehicle, called the RAV4 PHEV (RAV4 Prime in North America until model year 2025), is powered by a differently-tuned 2.5-litre A25A-FXS engine with the same power output as the standard hybrid version but with uprated torque to 168 lbft at 2,800 rpm.
 It has a total power output of 302 hp, which is 83 hp higher than the regular hybrid version.
-The RAV4 PHEV has a claimed acceleration from 0–60 mph in 5.8 seconds and 0–100 km/h in 6.2 seconds, which, at the time of its introduction, made it the second quickest acceleration time in Toyota’s lineup after the GR Supra sports car.
+The RAV4 PHEV has a claimed acceleration from 0–60 mph in 5.8 seconds and 0–100 km/h in 6.2 seconds, which, at the time of its introduction, made it the second quickest acceleration time in Toyota's lineup after the GR Supra sports car.

 The sales have begun in Japan since 8 June 2020, initially sold as the RAV4 PHV.
-The "PHV" moniker was later dropped in October 2022.
+The "PHV" nameplate was later dropped in October 2022.

+In October 2022, the RAV4 PHV was renamed to RAV4 Z.

 In 2024, for the 2025 model year, the RAV4 Prime was renamed to RAV4 Plug-in Hybrid for the North American market.

 2021 facelift

-In September 2021, for the model year 2022, Toyota revealed the updated RAV4 with new LED projector type headlights, alloy wheels which can be had in either silver or black, USB-C charging ports, while the European market gains the new Adventure variant which has been offered in other markets like Japan, United States and Australia.
+In September 2021 (for the 2022 model year) Toyota revealed the updated RAV4 with new LED projector type headlights, alloy wheels which can be had in either silver or black, USB-C charging ports, while the European market gains the new Adventure variant which has been offered in other markets like Japan, United States and Australia.
 Plug-in hybrids are still available with up to 306 PS and it has a claimed all-EV range of 75 km.
+In 2022 (for the 2023 model year) Toyota upgraded the infotainment system to a new unit with their newest software, which included adding support for Apple CarPlay and Android Auto.